franzos/goFranz/_gist/2022/all-at-once-i-made-a-huge-mistake.md

 Most of what I’ve set out to achieve still resonates today and fundamentally, nothing has changed.
 There’s new MacOS, iOS, Android and Windows releases; probably 50 new Linux distribution based on Debian or Arch – and technically, exactly the same problems:

-- System configuration is still „JBOF“ – just a bunch of files
+- System configuration is still "JBF" – just a bunch of files
 - Even though our goals are identical (ex.
 Run Mastodon server), **configuration is not standardized**, is hard to replicate, and it’s virtually impossible for someone who provides a tutorial, to push “fixes” to users that consume the tutorial.
 A massive waste of time.
 - Working with deployment tools, that „massage“ the system until it works
 - Most users have **virtually no privacy**, with Apple famously uploading and scanning their pictures